Creamy Cauliflower Soup

 Just type your email below and I’ll send it to you.
 And as a bonus you’ll get delicious new recipes from me!

 I just know that you are going to love this cauliflower soup recipe!
-I also know that cauliflower might not seem all that exciting at first, but when you roast it, it gets this nice, nutty flavor, and the edges caramelize and get all brown and tasty.
-Add in some cumin, garlic, and onions – seriously soo good!
+I also know that cauliflower might not seem all that exciting at first, but when you roast it, it gets this great, nutty flavor because the edges get slightly caramelized.
+Add in some cumin, garlic, and onions with a splash of lemon and you’ve got a seriously good soup!

 Ingredients for recipe: lemon, garlic, onion, salt and cumin, oil, cauliflower, and broth.

 • Cauliflower: You’ll need a large head of cauliflower cut into bite-sized florets.
-The fresher, the better!
+You can also use frozen cauliflower but you’ll need to roast it an extra 10 minutes.

 • Vegetable Broth: This is going to be the base of your soup.
 Any vegetable broth will do, but feel free to experiment with different brands.
 You can also make a homemade veggie broth.

-• Try different toppings: Don’t stop at parsley—top your roasted cauliflower soup with a sprinkle of roasted pumpkin seeds, a drizzle of olive oil, a splash of coconut milk, or even some freshly grated Parmesan if you’re not keeping it dairy-free.
+• Try different toppings: A sprinkle of roasted pumpkin seeds, a drizzle of olive oil, a splash of coconut milk, or homemade croutons.

 How to Make Cauliflower Soup